Mid-Year Climbing Safety Standards Updates

 Non-Designated Swim Areas

-• A water safety supervisor must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) certification issued by one of the following organizations:
+• A Water Safety Supervisor must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) certification issued by one of the following organizations:

 • Lifesaving Society - Bronze Cross